FAQs

 -

-I am not in network with any insurance providers.
-However, I am considered an out-of-network provider and can provide you with a superbill to submit for reimbursement.
+I am not in network with any other insurance providers.
+I am considered an out-of-network provider and can provide you with a superbill to submit for reimbursement.

 -